How to Choose the Right Pipe Inspection System?

 All these technologies are built on the TruSense Platform.
 They will be receiving the newest product updates and functionalities when they are released to the public, making these cameras ever-evolving systems that can easily be a partner for many years to come when cared for.

-Durability is an important factor to consider when you’re selecting the right camera system for the job.
+Durability is an important factor to consider when you’re selecting the right pipe inspection system for the job.
 For demanding job sites, such as the underground drainage environment, you need a specific camera that is built for that job.

 RIDGID launched its first line of inspection cameras in 1996, allowing professionals to diagnose in-ground pipe issues more easily.
 For 25 years, the RIDGID brand has been delivering durable underground products that have enabled users to grow and build their business year after year.